rudelm/rudelm.github.io/content/post/2021-11-30-setup-minio-as-backup-target-for-synology-hyperbackup.md

 <pre class="wp-block-code"><code>sudo systemctl enable minio</code></pre>

-You should enable TLS by placing a private key, a certificate and eventually a CA certificate into the path supplied by the &#8211;certs-dir parameter.
+You should enable TLS by placing a private key, a certificate and eventually a CA certificate into the path supplied by the -certs-dir parameter.
 In my example it would be /data/.minio/certs.
 You can read more about securing minio with certificates under [this link](https://docs.min.io/docs/how-to-secure-access-to-minio-server-with-tls).

 I&#8217;ve started with the creation of a wildcard certificate created by my own trusted CA. However, you could create the same result by using Lets Encrypt.
 It&#8217;s important to use a wildcard certificate, as this is a requirement for using [minio as backup target with Hyper Backup](https://itrandomness.com/2020/05/local-backups-with-synology-hyper-backup-and-minio/){.broken_link}.
 We&#8217;ll run minio in [virtual-host-style requests](https://docs.min.io/docs/minio-server-configuration-guide.html).
 That&#8217;s also the reason why you&#8217;ll need to define the MINIO_DOMAIN variable.